eskenazit/Crossplane-Mock/howto.md

 curl -i localhost:9001/headers -H "host: external.naftiko.org"
 ```

-which should render a output lokking like this:
+which should render a output looking like this:

 ```
 HTTP/1.1 200 OK